Gerald Heard played a seminal role in establishing the Friends Conference on Religion and Psychology

 “To many thoughtful readers of this generation, Gerald Heard's books give the impression of a mind almost uniquely profound, sensitive and original among contemporary writers.
 His mastery in the fields of anthropology and psychology makes for fresh and creative interpretations of history; and his remarkable equipment is utilized in a way to establish more firmly the realities of religious faith.”

-"Gerald Heard is the spiritual godfather of this Western movement [i.e., the Vedanta philosophy during the 1940s]...
-Mr. Heard's controversial books are brilliantly and provocatively written."
+“Gerald Heard is the spiritual godfather of this Western movement [i.e., the Vedanta philosophy during the 1940s] ...
+Mr. Heard’s controversial books are brilliantly and provocatively written.” (from the March 1947 issue of Ellery Queen's Mystery Magazine)

-"Heard's work—and he published a number of insightful books — was one of the ideological sources of the human potential movement and was also instrumental in the spreading of Vedanta in the Western hemisphere."
+“Heard’s work — and he published a number of insightful books — was one of the ideological sources of the human potential movement and was also instrumental in the spreading of Vedanta in the Western hemisphere.” (from Dr. Feuerstein’s 2006 review of Heard’s book, Pain, Sex and Time)

 Wikipedia